system-zero/system-zero/README.md

     }
   };

-/* the following is a macro (for a bit of syntactic sugar), that helps the
+/* the following is a macro (a bit of syntactic sugar), that helps the
  * programmer mind to focus on the implementation */

 #define File File_Type.self